Recognition of prior learning and credit transfer

 Make use of previous qualifications and informal learning

 The University of the Highlands and islands is committed to widening access to higher education and encourages applications from prospective students who do not have formal entry qualifications.
-As part of this commitment, UHI supports the principle of recognising prior learning wherever it occurs.
+As part of this commitment, the university supports the principle of recognising prior learning wherever it occurs.
 Provided the learning can be assessed, it may be recognised and credit awarded to a formal programme of study allowed.
 We also encourage prospective students to apply for recognition of previous formal qualifications for credit toward specific qualifications with us.

 What does this mean for me?

-How do I make RPL/Credit Transfer claim?
+How do I apply for RPL/Credit Transfer?

 What is the university looking for in a claim for recognition of prior learning?

 Regardless of the method used to present the evidence, it is important to consider how well it relates to your application.
-You may also want to assess your own prior learning according to these principles, which are also used by those who will assess your claim:
+You may also want to assess your own prior learning according to these principles, which are also used by those who will assess your application:

 - Acceptability, i.e. the match between evidence you provide and learning outcomes of the modules of the course you are applying to.
 Is the evidence acceptable in terms of being reliable and valid?
 Your course leader will be able to advise you on these points at the application stage.